 IF AVOIDING PROBATE IS YOUR GOAL, YOU NEED A GOOD LIVING TRUST ATTORNEY

 A living trust can serve a number of purposes.
+A living trust may also be known as a grantor trust or revocable trust.
 The trust can help you avoid the probate process.
 It can also provide lifetime benefits such as property management in the event of disability or incapacity.
 There are many considerations in establishing a living trust and a living trust attorney can help determine whether a trust would be right for you.
 It is important to recognize that a living trust will only control those assets that are transferred into the name of the trust.
 Assets that remain in the name of a person at death still must be transferred pursuant to a last will or, if none, through intestate administration.

 I have many years of experience working with and advising clients.
 I work closely with clients to advance their personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for their family and beneficiaries.